Interaction2Code: Benchmarking MLLM-based Interactive Webpage Code Generation from Interactive Prototyping: Experiments

 \subsection{Failure Type Analysis}

-Four PhD students with three years of front-end development experience are employed to analyze the difference between the generated and the original interactions, then summarize the failure types and evaluate their influence from content, function and user experience.
+To analyze the differences between the generated and original interactions, categorize the failure types, and assess their impact on content, functionality, and user experience, we employ four PhD students with three years of front-end development experience.
 We first randomly select 25\% interactions for analysis and then discuss, revise, and refine the failure type until everyone reaches a consensus.
-During annotating new data, if encountering a new failure type, annotators will communicate and update failure type in time to guide subsequent annotations (the guideline is shown in Appendix~\ref{failure_anno_guide}).
-Table~\ref{tab:failure} shows that \textbf{MLLMs are prone to make 10 types of failure (Limitation 2)}. the failure definition is in the Appendix~\ref{label:failure}.
-Ten representative failure examples are shown in Figure.~\ref{fig:error1} and Figure.~\ref{fig:error2}, where the first row shows the reference interaction, and the second row shows the generated interaction by MLLMs.
+During annotation, if the annotators encounter a new failure type, they will communicate and update the failure types in time to guide subsequent annotations (the detailed instructions are available in our artifact).
+The results are in Table~\ref{tab:failure}, which shows that \textbf{MLLMs are prone to make 10 types of failure (Limitation 2)}.
+Figure~\ref{fig:error1} and Figure~\ref{fig:error2} demonstrate examples of these failures, where the first row shows the reference interaction, and the second row shows the generated interaction by MLLMs.
+The failures are illustrated as follows:

-\textbf{Failure reason analysis.} Failures (a), (c), (e), and (f) stem from MLLMs' limitations in element localization.
-Failures (d) and (g) are caused by MLLMs' misidentification of element types.
-Failures (b), (h), (i), and (j) arise from MLLMs' misunderstanding of interaction.